satellytes/satellytes.com/blog-posts/boosting-developer-productivity-with-github-actions.md

 There is one more thing missing to make this whole thing work and that is the actual "Runner" that runs your workflows.
 The runners are mere applications, running somewhere on a server, listening for your jobs to execute them.
 GitHub.com provides a lot of these runners that you can use right away.
 With a free GitHub account you can use up to 2000 minutes of runner time per month in private projects and there is no limit on public projects, so you can start experimenting with them right away, no strings attached.
 Have a look at [their pricing model](https://github.com/pricing#compare-features) for further details.

 In case you need a very special environment or would like to have more control over the runner you can also host them yourself.
-With custom runners you can very specialized environments to run your Windows 95 jobs or that integrate particularly well with your existing infrastructure.
+With custom runners you can provide specialized environments to run your nostalgic Windows 95 jobs or to have them integrate particularly well with your existing infrastructure.

 Runners can have different labels so they can be easily targeted in a workflow.
 All publicly available runners have labels like `ubuntu-latest` or `windows-latest` to reveal the underlying operating system.
 There can also be other labels like `x64` or `gpu` to reveal information about the architecture.